 The documentaries are not just great for entertainment; they are also wonderful in educating people on nature and geography.
-If you are Africa documentary enthusiast and you wish to know the top 10 best TV/Video documentaries on Africa, then this post is for you.
-You will soon find out why they are rated the best and why you should to at least watch them.
+If you are an Africa documentary enthusiast and you wish to know the top 10 best TV/Video documentaries on Africa, then this post is for you.
+You will soon find out why they are rated the best and why you should try to at least watch them.

-1. Wild things with Dominic Monaghan
+1. Wild Things with Dominic Monaghan

 Released in 2012, this documentary on Africa is one of the most popular and top-rated films of all times.
 On IMDb, the documentary is rated 9.4 out of possible 10 stars.
 There are several great episodes of this documentary and all have scored so high with the best episode being “The Black Hairy Thick Tail Scorpion”.
-Dominic braves the remote wilderness of the African country of Namibia to hunt for the Africa’s biggest, deadliest scorpion referred to as parabuthus villosus.
+Dominic braves the remote wilderness of the African country of Namibia to hunt for Africa’s biggest, deadliest scorpion referred to as parabuthus villosus.
 I’m pretty sure you will love the documentary.

 2. Witness (Colony)